 What is the difference between Alzheimer’s Disease and Dementia?

-Dementia is a syndrome, not a disease.
+Dementia is in fact a syndrome, not a disease.
 Dementia is a group of symptoms that impact mental cognitive tasks such as memory and reasoning.
 Dementia is an umbrella term (like the word ‘cancer’) which has over 120 different types of dementia which are underneath it.
-Dementia can occur due to a variety of conditions, the most common of which is Alzheimer’s disease (approx 70% of cases in Australia).
+Dementia can occur due to a variety of conditions, the most common of which is Alzheimer’s disease (approx 60-70% of cases in Australia).

 Is Dementia a normal part of the ageing process?

 No, dementia is not considered a normal part of ageing.
 When there is no underlying medical condition causing this memory loss, it is known as “age-associated memory impairment,” which is considered a part of the normal ageing process.
 Brain diseases like Alzheimer’s disease and other dementias are different.

 There are many different forms of dementia and each has its own causes.

 Most people with dementia are older, but it is important to remember that not all older people will get dementia.
 Dementia can happen to anybody, but it is more common after the age of 65 years.
 Younger people (even as young as 30) can have dementia, this is called younger onset dementia.